Gren Thomas is following in the footsteps of prospectors who chased gold in southwestern British Columbia 150 years ago.

 Thomas said Westhaven plans to drill about 1,500 metres of prospective targets at its Shovelnose property -- acquired from Strongbow Exploration (SBW-V) -- starting in about two weeks.

 Strongbow did some drilling in the mid-2000s.
 The work was part of the first modern gold exploration of the belt, which had been initiated by Almaden and Ed Balon shortly before.
-The company drilled 20.2 g/t gold over 12.8 metres in 2005 and lots of lower-grade near-surface intercepts, but the property hasn’t seen much activity since.
+The company drilled 20.2 g/t gold over 12.8 metres at the nearby Skoonka project (Strongbow/Almadex) in 2005 and lots of lower-grade near-surface intercepts, but the area hasn’t seen much activity since.

 “It’s been a terrible market, so we could never afford to do much drilling,” Thomas explains.
 “We were always trying to get by on a shoestring.”